 The reason why someone has blood pressure will determine which foods or drinks may be beneficial to consume.
 A person should speak to their doctor to check.

 Salt, or sodium chloride, affects hormones that control the body’s water balance.
-High salt intake can increase blood pressure.
+High salt intake can